Mausoleums of Aghbil: Octagonal mausoleum

 Another, surviving, mausoleum is octagonal in shape.
 The mausoleum is of interest in the study of northern and southern Azerbaijani mausoleums, since it too was built in the 16th century, a period with few surviving monuments.

 Its brick walls were erected on top of a small podium.
 Its wall and base were the same size.
 Therefore, the scope of the podium and main foundation differ from each other only in terms of material.
 This is visible in some Iranian Azerbaijani mausoleums that were made of brick.

-One of its peculiar features is that it has a square floorplan of 2.8x2.8 meters on the inside, although it is octagonal on the outside.
+One of its peculiar features is that it has a square floor plan of 2.8x2.8 meters on the inside, although it is octagonal on the outside.
 The entrance is on the southern side.
 On the other three sides, smaller niches of 76x50 centimeters were built.
 The mausoleum is built on ground-level and is 'grave-typed', which means that it has no proper crypt.